eosnetworkfoundation/docs/docs/50_block-producer-guides/index.md

 ---
-content_title: EOSIO Block Producer Guides
+content_title: Antelope Block Producer Guides
-link_text: EOSIO Block Producer Guides
+link_text: Antelope Block Producer Guides
 ---

 We are currently working on this section so come back soon for detailed information on how to become a block producer produced by the Block.one pbe team.